-Action Homeless Young Older Disability Use the evidence from SROI and in partnership with health, improve services to meet the needs of homeless people with Drug and Alcohol problems and those with dual diagnosis. ££ / Remodel services where appropriate to meet the needs of single homeless service users. ✓ Develop new services and enhanced delivery for people at risk of domestic abuse. ££ / In collaboration with Health, identify gaps in mental health provision and increase services, in accordance with need.££ / Work with statutory partners to support resettlement of people with a learning disability or poor mental health currently residing in hospitals ££ 1 Work with partners in Health to scope future housing support needs for individuals with a learning disability, currently living with family for whom a Supported People funded service may be appropriate in the future.
-1 Working with stakeholders to undertake a review of floating support funding for Traveller support groups to improve housing outcomes for the Irish Traveller community / Support the implementation of the strategic actions from the Strategic Review of Temporary Accommodation including the need for specialist accommodation based services ££ 1 Consult and engage with partners on viable solutions to address voids due to sharing issues in disability and mental health services and implement solutions identified.
+Action Homeless Young Older Disability Use the evidence from SROI and in partnership with health, improve services to meet the needs of people with alcohol and/or drug problems experiencing homelessness and those with dual diagnosis. ££ 1 Remodel services where appropriate to meet the needs of single people experiencing homelessness. ✓ Develop new services and enhanced delivery for people at risk of domestic abuse. ££ 1 In collaboration with Health, identify gaps in mental health provision and increase services, in accordance with need.££ 1 Work with statutory partners to support resettlement of people with a learning disability or poor mental health currently residing in hospitals ££ ~ Work with partners in Health to scope future housing support needs for individuals with a learning disability, currently living with family for whom a Supported People funded service may be appropriate in the future.
+1 Working with stakeholders to undertake a review of floating support funding for Traveller support groups to improve housing outcomes for the Irish Traveller community 1 Support the implementation of the strategic actions from the Strategic Review of Temporary Accommodation including the need for specialist accommodation based services ££ 1 Consult and engage with partners on viable solutions to address voids [•] due to sharing issues in disability and mental health services and implement solutions identified.
 1 Increase the number of floating support units for older people 1